CR3op/Web-portfolio/README.md

 ## 📄 License & Copyright

-Copyright © 2026 [Your Name].
+Copyright © 2026 Carlos Roldan.
 All rights reserved.

 The source code in this repository is **not** open-source.
 I am sharing the code for transparency and as part of my professional portfolio to demonstrate my technical skills to recruiters and peers.